might-and-magic/mmcheat/README.md

 ![Party Tab](intro_imgs/4.png)

 Fame is _floor(total_experience / 1000)_ in MM6 and 7, and _floor(main_character_experience / 250)_ in MM8.
-You need to change characters' experience to change the fame value, so it is not listed in MMMerge.
+You need to change characters' experience to change the fame value, so it is not listed in MMCheat.

 Attack recovery time change is not persistent; it will be reset after game reload or exit.
 "Use minimum for melee & shooting" is for all characters (in the party).
 Shooting minimum recovery time is fixed at 0; only Melee minimum recovery time is changeable.